 Day Worker means an Employee who works their ordinary hours between 6am to 6pm Monday to Friday.

+“Casual Employee” means a casual employee in accordance with section 15A of the Act.

 Employee means an employee of the Employer employed in a classification listed in Schedule C of the Agreement.

 FWC means the Fair Work Commission.